wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 In the project directory, you will see there is a file called `manage.py`.
 We will be calling this script time and time again as we develop our project.
 It provides you with a series of commands you can run to maintain your Django project.
 For example, `manage.py` allows you to run the built-in Django development server, test your application and run various database commands.
 We will be using the script for virtually every Django command we want to run.

-I> ### The Django Admin Script
+I> ### The Django Admin and Manage Scripts
 I>
 I> For Further Information on Django admin script, see the Django documentation for more details about the  [Admin and Manage scripts](https://docs.djangoproject.com/en/1.9/ref/django-admin/#django-admin-py-and-manage-py).
 I>
-I> If you run `python manage.py help` you can see the list of commands available for you to run.
+I> Note that if you run `python manage.py help` you can see the list of commands available.

 You can try using the `manage.py` script now, by issuing the following command.